-When you enter data in Excel, you sometime do it with a lot of cells left blank to fill them at later stage when data is available.
-When you want to count the number of entries you made in cells range then you need a specific function in Excel to count only cells that are filled or Non-Blank.
-For this purpose you need to use a special built-in function that is called COUNTA Excel function.
+When you enter data in Excel, you sometimes do it with a lot of cells left blank to fill them at a later stage when data is available.
+When you want to count the number of entries you made in a cell range, then you need a specific function in Excel to count only cells that are filled or Non-Blank.
+For this purpose, you need to use a special built-in function that is called the COUNTA function.

-COUNTA Excel function returns count of cells that are not empty or Non Blank.
-It returns a number representing count of values.
-It counts cells that contain numbers, text, date values, time values, logical values (TRUE and FALSE), error values, and empty text (“”), but it does not counts empty cells.
+COUNTA Excel function returns the count of cells that are not empty or Non-Blank.
+It returns a number representing a count of values.
+It counts cells that contain numbers, text, date values, time values, logical values (TRUE and FALSE), error values, and empty text (“”), but it does not count empty cells.

 =COUNTA (value1, [value2], ...)

-In this article you will learn how to use COUNTA in Excel.
-Syntax of this function is very easy to follow.
-If you have all the data in one range then you need to enter only one range in COUNTA function to count non empty cells.
+In this article, you will learn how to use the COUNTA in Excel.
+The syntax of this function is very easy to follow.
+If you have all the data in one range, then you need to enter only one range in COUNTA function to count nonempty cells.
 Like, if you have a range A1:A100 from which you want to count cells containing values, so you will use this range as follows;

 Suppose you have various types of values in a range of cells A2:A10 and you want to count cells containing values, excluding only those cells that you are actually empty, not visually empty.

 So visually there are 7 cells that have values in range A2:A10, but COUNTA function returns the result as 8 cells that are non-empty.
-This is because of cell A7 that contains empty text string (“”) and it is counted in COUNTA function as value.
+This is because of cell A7 that contains empty text string (“”), and it is counted in COUNTA function as a value.

 Still need some help with Excel formatting or have other questions about Excel?
 Connect with a live Excel expert here for some 1 on 1 help.
 Your first session is always free.